kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

     self.__stars = stars
 ```

-Lets examine this code in more detail.
+Let's examine this code in more detail.

 The constructor `def __init__(self, stars, street, zipcode, country):` method
-takes an explicitly instance of itself (`self`) together with the remaining arguments,
+takes an explicit instance of itself (`self`) together with the remaining arguments,
 setting its internal state.

 Python provides a special syntax for getters and setters that wrap the attribute
 into a function with that very same name.
 In Python, these are called decorators.
-For instance, the getter for the `stars`
-attribute is created by declaring a method with the name of the attribute and the
+For instance, the getter for the attribute `stars` is created by declaring a method with the name of the attribute and the
 `@property` on top of it.
 The body of the method just fetches the attribute.

 ```python